dromosys/flutter_weather_conditions/README.md

 ## [See Catalog](https://erikflowers.github.io/weather-icons/)

 ### _Important Note_

+This version is updated to work with null safety requirements.

 Naming conventions have been changed for better readability and consistancy with all other flutter icon packs